 If the final conclusion is that the person does have a disorder, an assessment will follow the screening.

 The assessment stage of the process takes a more in-depth look into the person’s habits and behavior.
 Along with pointing out the signs that the person has a disorder that requires treatment, it also helps describe their symptoms.
-This way, the person administering the tests can find out what the disorder is, which treatment would be best, etc.
+This way, the person administering the tests can find out what the disorder is, which disorder treatment program would be best, etc.

 What’s great about the assessment is that it can help the assessor understand if there is only one disorder to be dealt with or more.
 It is not uncommon for people to suffer from dual diagnosis, where they experience two disorders at once.
 Usually, people that suffer from a substance use disorder also struggle with mental illness.
 In fact, about 60% of people in the U.S. that have an addiction disorder are also diagnosed with a co-occurring psychiatric one as well.